 - Grows in dense stands and is capable of forming monocultures Growing a single crop or plant., which displace native vegetation and reduce wildlife habitat.

-- The plant’s stems and leaves are toxic to humans and livestock, particularly sheep and goats.
+- The plant’s stems and leaves are toxic to livestock, particularly sheep and goats.

 What you can do about it:

 - If you think you’ve found goatsrue anywhere in Oregon, please report it to the Oregon Invasive Species Hotline.